supercrafter333/theWarn/README.md

 ### Configuration
-In the Plugin Folder (server\plugin_data\theWarn) can you edit every messages in this plugin!
+In the plugin folder (server/plugin_data/theWarn) you can edit all messages in this plugin!

 ### Commands + Permissions